Three new models by LEGO Architecture founder Adam Reed Tucker

 The smallest of the three new models, it uses just 912 pieces.
 It includes both Unity Temple, and the adjacent Unity House which is used as a meeting room and for sunday school.
 The building is a natural fit for plastic bricks, since it has a very regular, rectangular form.

-February 24, 2020: Check out our detailed review of the Unity Temple set by The Atom Brick.
+February 24, 2020: Check out our detailed review of the Unity Temple set by The Atom Brick or buy it at Amazon.
 In addition a detailed analysis of the model design, you will also find an honest assesment of the tiny LOZ bricks.

 Interview with Adam Reed Tucker